Fast structure learning with modular regularization: Linear CorEx

-\textbf{Complexity}\quad The computational complexity of our method is dominated by matrix multiplications of an $m \times p$ weight matrix and a $p \times n$ data matrix, giving a computational complexity of $O(m n p)$.
-This is only linear in the number of variables making it an attractive alternative to standard methods that are at least quadratic like GLASSO.
-Note that although the empirical covariance matrix appears in our updates, we never have to construct it since terms like $W \Sigma W^\top = 1/n W X X^\top W^\top = 1/n (W X) (W X)^\top$ ($X$ is interpreted as the data matrix in this case) can be calculated using $2 m p n + m^2 n$ operations from the raw data.
-The solution depends only on marginals like $\la X_i Z_j \ra$ whose estimation error does not depend on the dimension, $p$.
+The stepwise computational complexity of linear CorEx is dominated by matrix multiplications of an $m \times p$ weight matrix and a $p \times n$ data matrix, giving a computational complexity of $O(m n p)$.
+This is only linear in the number of observed variables assuming $m$ is constant, making it an attractive alternative to standard methods, like GLASSO, that have at least cubic complexity.
+Furthermore, one can use GPUs to speed up the training up to 10 times.
+The memory complexity of linear CorEx is $O((mT + n)p)$.
+Fig.~\ref{fig:scaling} compares the scalability of the proposed method against other methods.